aljungberg/hhc/README.md

 ### Sorting

-You can sort HHC encoded values in numerical order using a standard alphabetic sort.
+You can sort HHC encoded values in numerical order using a standard alphabetical sort.
 The HHC value strings need to be of equal length for this property to hold.
 You can left pad them with `-` just before sorting to make them so.

 The `width` parameter of the `hhc` function can be used to do this padding at encoding time.
-It's best not to because doing this wastes bytes and requires you to know your maximum value ahead of time.
+It's better to pad at sort time to save bytes and so that you don't need to predict your maximum width ahead of time.

-The sortability property holds for negative numbers too.
+This ordering property holds for negative numbers too (-2, -1, 0, 1, 2...).

 ### Negative Numbers